Code-Institute-Submissions/KarolSU96-PP1/README.md

 - stylelint-plus
 - Toggle Column Selection

+I would like to thank Code Institute for a short toutorial for deployment of the websites on GitHub.

-Let me take you through the process:
+Let me take you through the process of deployment of this website:

-1. At first I created a new repository in github and initialized it with README file.
-2. The repository was cloned using git client on my pc.
-I created local copy of this repository on my pc.
-3.
+1. Go to project's direcotry on Github.
+2. Click on "Settings".
+3. Scroll to the "GitHub Pages".
+4. Select Main as "Source"
+5. Click save.
+6. The site link will be generated after a few minutes.

 ## Credits